karakun/openwebstart-page/technical-details.md

 If you or your customers are companies with IT departments of their own, we recommend an __unattended installation__ to roll out <span class="text-highlight">Open<span>WebStart</span></span> on multiple client machines.
 In this scenario, the auto-update functionality is inactive; your IT department is free to plan and handle rollouts of new versions based on your internal workflows.

+For more information about available installers, see the [Download](/download) page.

 ![rollout]({{ "/assets/images/webstart/rollout.png" | relative_url }})